mizmay/standalone_web_maps_foss4g2025/workshop/step-03.md

 ### Install Caddy

 Since we're working with static files, we need a local web server.
-We'll use Caddy, which is simple and works well for web maps.
+We'll use Caddy, which is simple and works well for the file types we are working with.

-For this step, you will need a terminal window, either inside VS Code or elsewhere if you are not using this code editor.
-In VS Code, go to Terminal > New Terminal
+For this step, you will need a terminal window, either inside VS Code (go to View > Terminal if you don't see it). or elsewhere if you are not using this code editor.

 Copy and paste or type the commands below at the command prompt.